Sexual Harassment Attorney in New York

 - Sending inappropriate videos or pictures to co-workers

-- Sending suggestive emails, notes, etc.
+- Sending suggestive emails, notes, or messages

 - Making sexual or lewd comments